VirgileD/transparent-proxy/README.md

 * Env "IPTABLE_MASK": This is optional value, and should be different with other mark value used in iptables.
 Default value is "5".
 * Env "PROXY_PORTS": This is optional value for ports that can be transparent to proxy.
 The default value is "80,443".
 * Env "DNS_PORT": This is optional value to start DNS proxy to help advanced filter by DNS.
 Default value is "0" (disable).
 Use "53" to enable it.
+* Env "USE_FQDN": This is optional value to enable reverse lookup destination IP (or from DNS proxy) and use hostname in CONNECT request to proxy.
+Default value is "false".
+Use "true" to enable it.
 * Env "PROXY_CONFIG_FILE": This is optional value to use advanced proxy routing configuration file.
 Default value is disabled.